-Most frequently reported (≥5%) symptoms associated with an IRR were nausea, vomiting, diarrhoea, headache, dizziness, fatigue, chills, pyrexia, hypotension, flushing, hypertension, tachycardia, dyspnoea, and chest discomfort.
-Respiratory symptoms such as, bronchospasm, larynx and throat irritation, wheezing, laryngeal oedema and cardiac symptoms such as atrial fibrillation have also been reported (See section 2.4 Warnings and Precautions).
+Most frequently reported (\geq 5%) symptoms associated with an IRR were nausea, vomiting, diarrhea, headache, dizziness, fatigue, chills, pyrexia, hypotension, flushing, hypertension, tachycardia, dyspnoea and chest discomfort.
+Respiratory symptoms such as bronchospasm, larynx and throat irritation; wheezing, laryngeal edema and cardiac symptoms such as atrial fibrillation have also been reported (see 2.4 Warnings and Precautions).

-The incidence of IRRs was 65% with the infusion of the first 1000 mg of GAZYVA (20% of patients experiencing a Grade 3-4 IRR).
-Overall, 7% of patients experienced an IRR leading to discontinuation of GAZYVA.
+The incidence of IRRs was 65% with the infusion of the first 1000 mg of Gazyva (20% of patients experiencing a Grade 3-4 IRR).
+Overall, 7% of patients experienced an IRR leading to discontinuation of Gazyva.
 The incidence of IRR with subsequent infusions was 3% with the second 1000 mg dose and 1% thereafter.
 No Grade 3-5 IRR were reported beyond the first 1000 mg infusions of Cycle 1.

-In patients who received the recommended measures for prevention of IRRs as described in section 2.2 Dosage and Administration, a decreased incidence of all Grades IRRs was observed.
-The rates of Grade 3-4 IRRs (which are based on a relatively low number of patients) were similar before and after mitigation measures were implemented.
+In patients who received the recommended measures for prevention of IRRs as described in 2.2 Dosage and Administration, a decreased incidence of all grades IRRs was observed.
+The rates of Grade 3/4 IRRs (which are based on a relatively low number of patients) were similar before and after mitigation measures were implemented.